pubky/pubky-knowledge-base/Explore/Technologies/HTTPRelay.md

 Apps can specify a custom relay URL via the [[SDK]].

-## Known Issues

-### Mobile Browser Background Timeout

-On mobile browsers, HTTP long-poll connections get cut when the app is backgrounded (e.g., when user switches to camera to scan QR), causing login to hang or fail intermittently.

-**Proposed fix**: Reduce long-poll timeout to 25 seconds maximum with continuous client retry.
-This is a top priority fix.

 ## Related Components

 - **[[PubkyRing|Pubky Ring]]**: The authenticator that sends tokens through the relay